bumbitzu/WebviewApp/README.md

-# Webview App
+# WebviewApp

-A Xamarin.Forms application template for Android that uses WebView to load and display an HTML page with CSS and JavaScript.
+WebviewApp is a cross-platform mobile application developed using Xamarin.Forms.
+This app demonstrates how to load and display local HTML content within a WebView.
+It supports the inclusion of CSS styles and JavaScript scripts to enrich the web content presented to the user.

 ## Features